 Julie Thompson-Adolf is a Master Gardener and author with over 13 years of experience with year-round organic gardening, seed starting and saving, growing heirloom plants, perennials, and annuals, and sustainable and urban farming.

-A lifelong gardener, Julie began her career by planting pansies and petunias and raising maple trees from seeds.
-She began Garden Delights during the recession after listening to friends worry about how they would feed their families if they lost jobs.
-Julie’s suburban “microfarm” is often a site for tours and teaching.
 She’s a Master Gardener, served on the National Garden Bureau’s Plant Nerds team, and joined with television host P. Allen Smith for Garden2Blog.
 Julie is a member of Garden Comm: Garden Communicators International, Slow Food, Carolina Farm Stewardship Association, and many other environmental and gardening groups.

 Kathleen Miller is a Master Gardener and Horticulturist with almost 30 years experience in organic gardening, sustainable farming, landscape design, horticulture and horticultural therapy, and permaculture.

 Kathleen is the founder of Gaia's Farm and Gardens, a Permaculture Shangri-la of Northern Colorado and working sustainable permaculture farm, and she currently contributes a column called Gaia Grows for the local newspaper to offer practical, real life tips and inspiration on sustainable living, gardening, and farming.

 Debra is a Master Gardener who received her official title in 2015.
 She has over three decades as a home gardener experienced in designing, planting, and maintaining cottage-style perennial, vegetable, and four-season container gardens.